(This story originally appeared in a Facebook Note on December 24, 2012.)

 Here’s how it happened.

 Mom died in May 2001.
-She lived in Boise, Idaho but died in New York, on Long Island (long story).
+She lived in Boise, Idaho at the time, but died in New York, on Long Island (long story).
 The family gathered on Long Island to say goodbye, and again for Thanksgiving in Boise to help my aunt deal with Mom’s stuff.
-But Mom wanted to be buried in the family plot in Albuquerque, where she had grown up and where her parents were buried.
+But Mom was destined to be buried in the family plot in Albuquerque, where she had grown up and where her parents were buried.
 Our family — at the time we were living in California, Idaho, Missouri, New Mexico and New York — wouldn’t be getting together again until Christmas the next year, when we arranged for the burial of her ashes and a memorial service on Christmas Eve.

 I had the best idea.